sivaprasadreddy/sivaprasadreddy-hugo/content/posts/2019/02/every-option-comes-with0pros-and-cons.md

 ![Every option comes with pros and cons](/images/choice.jpg)

-But, most of the times we forget one thing.
+But, most of the time we forget one thing.

 > Every choice we make might bring some positive things into our life and also bring some new challenges.